AchrafeElalaoui/POO-JAVA/TP1/README.md

         }
 ```
 The character ‘ ’ (space) is considered the word separator character. so we use the function `split()`  It is part of the `String` class is used to split a string into an array of substrings based on a specified delimiter (' ' in our case).

-so our menu will be written like :
+So our menu will be written like :
 ```java
          System.out.println("----------------------MENU------------------------");
          System.out.print("\n");